 In the last few years, there has been great strides in the design and applications of fuel injectors for both gasoline and diesel engines.
 Heretofore, most gasoline injectors sprayed fuel into the intake manifold, but the latest iterations spray the fuel directly into the combustion chamber like a diesel does.
 Note the difference in the design of the direct injection unit at right, and those above left.

 Fuel rail pressures have increased too, and in some current systems the pressure is nearly 3,000 psi (200 bar).
-And think about this; one future design calls for a fuel rail pressure exceeding 21,000 psi (1,500 bar)!
+A new design from Denso® utilizes a fuel rail pressure exceeding 36,000 psi (2,500 bar)!
 Imagine what would happen if the fuel line failed?